 Say, “I am hospitalized 3-4 times a month for episodes of severe pain,” instead of “My pain is 10/10 every day.”

 All contact information must be correct.
 For example, if the SSA can’t reach your doctor at the phone number you provided, they won’t spend time trying to call your doctor.
-They will stop pursuing your records until you follow up with the right contact.
+They will stop pursuing your medical records until you follow up with the right contact.

 If the SSA requests additional or supplemental information, submit it within 10 days.
 Waiting longer could greatly delay your application.
 As it is, an average SSDI application can take more than two years.